How to Move an LLC to California

 - Labor costs.
 Service providers who manage LLC conversions charge labor costs for their time and effort.
 The work includes gathering information; preparing and circulating documents for signatures (including e-signatures); communicating with LLC owners and state agencies; and filing documents with the Secretary of State’s office.
 The total labor costs an LLC incurs depends on what the provider charges.

 - Filing fees.
 An LLC pays filing fees for a California conversion to both the California Secretary of State and the current state’s equivalent governmental agency.
-California charges a $70.00 filing fee for conversion of an out-of-state LLC to California.7 The LLC must also submit a Statement of Information—which requires a $20.00 filing fee—within 90 days of conversion.
-The fee amount the LLC must pay to the other state depends on the state.
+California charges a $70.00 filing fee for conversion of an out-of-state LLC to California.
+An LLC that converts to California must also submit a Statement of Information—which requires a $20.00 filing fee—within 90 days of conversion.
+The fee amount the converting LLC pays to the original state depends on the state.
+California charges a $30.00 filing fee to move a California LLC to another state.

 - Registered agent fees.
 An LLC’s registered agent is a person or entity authorized to accept services of process for the LLC.
 The agent’s name and address are provided to the California Secretary of State and listed in the public records.
 The fee to hire a corporate registered agent in California is usually around $125.00 per year.
 An LLC owner or manager who lives in California can serve as registered agent if he or she does not mind having his or her address made publicly available.
 The privacy and stability a corporate registered agent provides is worth the cost in most cases.